vipulDessai/game-development-notes/blender/sculpting/scuplting-in-blender.md

   - set 5% spacing and disable `adjust strength`
   - make sure the pinch in the brush details panel (right panel) is 0

+### draw sharp

+- to draw creases without pinch and easier than crease smooth or sharp

 ### clay strips

 usually to be used with higher res (remesh 0.008 or like so)